Ali Summit and Negro Industrial and Economic Union

 Sports have never just been sports.
 Instead, they reflect various societal issues and have always been sites of contention regarding race, gender, sexual orientation, sexual identity, economic inequality, and a host of other issues.
 Black athletes have long noted the contradiction of White fans cheering for them on the field and expressing racial hostility towards them in civilian life.
 Racism in sports has also been institutional.
 The NFL once excluded Black players from the league and when integrated, coaches refused to put them in the “thinking” positions of quarterback, middle line backer, and center.
 However, players and coaches continue to face racial discrimination on and off the field to this day.

-Unlike the members of the NIEU, sports are more dominant in American culture.
+Sports are more dominant in American Culture today than in the times in which members of the NIEU lived.
 Athletes receive larger salaries.
 The elimination of racial covenants means Black athletes are free to live wherever they desire, often in exclusive neighborhoods leading them to have little to no informal interactions with the most downtrodden citizens.
-Player marketability also means some athletes have more to lose compared to the past when engaging in protest would have made them just one out of many people at an event.
-Their presence would have gone unnoticed by most attendees.
+Player marketability also means some athletes have more to lose compared to the past when engaging in protest would have made them just one out of many people at an event, and their presence would have gone unnoticed by most attendees.

 Political activism among collegiate and professional athletes is often remembered as episodic and players’ ideology are rarely examined.
 Critics often dismiss outspoken athletes as overpaid, arrogant, ungrateful, and anti-American.
 Yet, many Black athletes have persevered and used their money and influence to highlight issues and help marginalized communities.
 Controversy ensued in the NFL when players, led by former San Francisco 49ers, Colin Kaepernick, kneeled during the national anthem to protest police brutality.
 Current political activism spearheaded by players continues the tradition.